 The most important information an underwriter looks at to assess your risk includes:

-Overall Health – Are you in good health aside from OCD?
-The better your physical and mental health, the better your chances of receiving a low premium.
+- Overall Health: the better your physical and mental health, the better your chances of receiving a low premium.

-Diet, Exercise, Lifestyle – Do you work hard to maintain a healthy lifestyle?
-Eat well and exercise regularly to get the best rate.
-Those that don’t smoke will also receive far lower rates than those that do.
+- Diet, Exercise, Lifestyle: maintain a healthy lifestyle, eat well, and exercise regularly to get the best rate.
+Those who don’t smoke will also receive far lower rates than those who do.

-Complications – Do you have any complications related to OCD?
-Many people with OCD also struggle with depression and suicidal thoughts.
+- Complications: many people with OCD also struggle with depression and suicidal thoughts.
 These will all but disqualify you for life insurance right away.

-Treatments – What are you doing to treat or manage your OCD?
-A combination of the best medications and therapies can help you achieve the lowest rates.
+- Treatments: a combination of the best medications and therapies can help you achieve the lowest rates.

 There’s no denying that looking for life insurance with any severity of OCD is difficult.
 A life insurance agent can help you direct your attention to life insurance companies that have a history of covering those with OCD.

-Getting life insurance with your OCD is a lot different than getting life insurance with a physical medical condition.
+Getting life insurance with OCD is a lot different than getting life insurance with a physically-based medical condition.